 You may also love these healthy zucchini recipes!

 - 3 large very ripe bananas (1 cup) mashed

 - 1 cup grated zucchini packed and not squeezed

 - 1/4 tsp salt

-- 1 1/4 cups whole wheat flour
+- 1 1/4 cups whole wheat flour or spelt flour

-- Cooking spray (I use Misto)
+- Cooking spray I use Misto

 - Preheat oven to 375 degrees F and spray non-stick 12 muffin tin with cooking spray.
 Set aside.

 - Now add flour and gently stir until well incorporated.
 Do not over mix otherwise muffins will be tough.
 Add chocolate chunks and give a few more gentle stirs.

 - Fill each tin almost full with batter (I used trigger ice cream scoop) and bake for 22 minutes or until a toothpick inserted in the center comes out clean.
 Let muffins cool for about 5 minutes and transfer to a cooling rack to cool off more.